 Let’s face it.
-Problems with hormones are rampant in our society.
+Problems with hormones are rampant in our society, whether male or female.

 And if you hormones are out of whack then that leads to lots of problems.

 Lack of health and the beginnings of various diseases.

 Lack of enjoyment out of life (and I’m not just talking about sex drive or libido).

 Receiving hormone replacement therapy is necessary for some, but that should be used as a last resort.
 Why?
 If you get on that you probably won’t be getting off.

 Although different amounts are needed, both men and women need testosterone.
 The truth is there are roughly 250 hormones in the human body and how they interplay can be very complex.
 The great thing is that simple things can make big differences

 So what does the average person need to do?
 In the rest of this article, we’ll cover five specific things you can do to.

 #1 – Blood Testing